varlardohaeris/emacs-archives/melpa-stable/wucuo-readme.txt

 1. Setup
-Please install either aspell or hunspell and its corresponding dictionaries.
+Please install either aspell or hunspell and their dictionaries.

 2. Usage
-Run `wucuo-start' to setup and start `flyspell-mode'.
-It spell check camel case words in code.

-To enable wucuo for all languages, insert below code into ".emacs",
+Insert below code into ".emacs",

-  (setq wucuo-flyspell-start-mode "lite") ; optional (defun prog-mode-hook-setup ()
-    (wucuo-start t))
-  (add-hook 'prog-mode-hook 'prog-mode-hook-setup)
+  (add-hook 'prog-mode-hook 'wucuo-start)
+  (add-hook 'text-mode-hook 'wucuo-start)

+The spell checking starts when current buffer is saved.

+Please note `flyspell-prog-mode' and `flyspell-mode' should be turned off before using this program.

+3. Tips
-If `wucuo-flyspell-start-mode' is "lite", `wucuo-start' calls `flyspell-buffer' periodically.
+If `wucuo-flyspell-start-mode' is "normal", `wucuo-start' runs `flyspell-buffer'.
+If it's "normal", `wucuo-start' runs `flyspell-region' to check visible region in current window.

-The interval of buffer checking is controlled by `wucuo-update-interval'.
+The interval of checking is set by `wucuo-update-interval'.
-It's more light weight than running `flyspell-mode'.

-The `flyspell-mode' is turned on by `wucuo-start' by default.
-See `wucuo-flyspell-start-mode' for other options.

-Please note `flyspell-prog-mode' should not be enabled when using "wucuo".
-`flyspell-prog-mode' could be replaced by "wucuo".

-Or add one line setup if you prefer running `flyspell-buffer' manually:
-  (setq flyspell-generic-check-word-predicate #'wucuo-generic-check-word-predicate)

-Or setup for only one major mode when major mode has its own flyspell setup:
-  (wucuo-setup-major-mode "js2-mode")
+See `wucuo-check-nil-font-face' on how to check plain text (text without font)